Skip to main content

 • story

-• “I know there were lots of complaints when Ron released a few years back, but what was best about Monkey Island was always the story and the humor, and Return to Monkey Island ticked all my boxes.”
+• “I know there were lots of (actual) mini complaints when Ron released a few years back, but what was best of Monkey Island was always the story and the humour and Return to Monkey Island ticked all my boxes.”

 • “The lovingly told (and sometimes even funny) story reveals a lot about the universe, even if a few details slightly contradict the later sequels.”